Are different parenting styles causing problems in your relationship? Learn how to handle parenting disagreements without losing your mind!

 6. Spend quality time together

 I’ve found that frequent bickering is usually a signal that couples need to spend time together.
-Yes, you’re together nearly every day, but much of that is, like we discussed, logistics about raising kids.
+Yes, you’re together every day, but much of that is, like we discussed, logistics about raising kids.
 Instead, find ways to reconnect so you’re not just being parents, but being a couple.

 Parenting disagreements can often stem from one or both people feeling disconnected from the other.
 Spend quality time together, and you’re less likely to argue and more likely to be willing to support one another.